irsbugs/cmrt/CiviCRM Upgrading.md

 Upon logging in go to: Web Hosting --> cPanel --> Tools --> Terminal.

-*Terminal* will be at the home, *~/*, folder for the *cmrailtr* account.
-All folders and files will have *cmrailtr* as their *owner*.
-This includes the *public-html* folder, which is the top-level directory for WordPress.
+*Terminal* will be at the home, *~/*, directory for the *cmrailtr* account.
+All directories and files will have *cmrailtr* as their *owner*.
+This includes the *public-html* directory, which is the top-level directory for WordPress.

-By having all the WordPress / CiviCRM folders and files owned by *cmrailtr*, then it removes *Permission denied* errors and the need to use an elevated privilege when performing the upgrade.
+By having all the WordPress / CiviCRM directories and files owned by *cmrailtr*, then it removes *Permission denied* errors and the need to use an elevated privilege when performing the upgrade.

-### Folders and Files
+### Directories and Files

-* ~/bin/ this folder may contain bash or Python scripts to perform back-up, etc. These scripts may be executed from anywhere in the account.
+* ~/bin/ this directory may contain bash or Python scripts to perform back-up, etc. These scripts may be executed from anywhere in the account.
-* ~/civicrm_backup/ this folder is where backups of the CiviCRM files and database will be placed.
+* ~/civicrm_backup/ this directory is where backups of the CiviCRM files and database will be placed.
-* ~/public_html/ this folder is the top-level directory of WordPress
+* ~/public_html/ this directory is the top-level directory of WordPress
-* ~/public_html/wp-content/plugins/ this folder is the staging directory for new version zip files of CiviCRM.
+* ~/public_html/wp-content/plugins/ this directory is the staging directory for new version zip files of CiviCRM.
-* ~/public_html/wp-content/plugins/civicrm/ this folder is the top-level directory of CiviCRM.
+* ~/public_html/wp-content/plugins/civicrm/ this directory is the top-level directory of CiviCRM.